 The residency has a statement of mission/purpose, approved by the sponsoring organization, which describes the program's specific advanced clinical training focus.
-The residency must develop Learning goals with measurable-objectives and demonstrate-program outcomes congruent with Litsthe mission/purpose-and Learning goals-with measurable-objectives and demonstrate-program outcomes congruent with Litsthe mission/purpose-and Learning goals-with measurable-objectives and Learning goals-with meas
+The residency must develop learning goals with measurable objectives and demonstrate program outcomes congruent with itsthe mission/purpose_and the required CCE core competencies.
+Each residency effectively measures its performance through regularly performed program evaluation and uses these results to improve the program quality.